 18.4.
 Data validation

 The server-based validation tool embedded in the eDAMIS4 provided by Eurostat for validation of data was used to validate the data.
 Due to the implementation of SDMX-format and Regional data in the data set, NSI had pretested the data via the EDAMIS Acceptance portal before transmission.
-There was no validation error in the data set during the testing.
+There was no real validation error (there is only one type error that is related to the missing of one activity - due to there was no unit in the targeted population) in the data set during the testing.

-Furthermore, the NSI have performed checks of microdata and the aggregated data, at enterprise level and NACE breakdowns.
+Furthermore, the NSI have performed checks of microdata and the aggregated data (including the regional data), at enterprise level and NACE breakdowns.
 In general, the questionable units or missing variable will be checked, and enterprises will be contacted to confirm the given information was correct.
-In order to collect high quality raw data, the NSI spent a lot of work on the design of the national survey, e.g. most of the questions are mandatory, technical controls, etc., to limit the non-response and illogical answers, etc. The NSI used their own data revision tool ISEE (Integrated system for editing of data) and other software-based tools to check the micro data and analyse the aggregates.
+In order to collect high quality raw data, the NSI spent a lot of work on the design of the national survey, e.g. most of the questions are mandatory, technical controls, etc., to limit the non-response and illogical answers, etc. We used our data revision tool ISEE (Integrated system for editing of data) and other software-based tools to check the micro data and analyze the aggregates.
 The aggregated data has been compared to national publicized figures, including year-to-year checks, before the submission of the finalized data.
 There was no treatment for unit non-response and no imputation on missing numerical values.

 The validation report from the EDMAIS4 received after the data was transmitted, showed that there was no validation error on the data.
-The NSI received a notification from EDAMIS4 regarding confirmation of Y2Y check of the indicators at 12th October 2023.
-The NSI had checked the microdata and edit-tools which was used to construct the variables, no suspicious error has been found.
+The NSI received a notification from EDAMIS4 regarding confirmation of Y2Y check of the indicators at 16th October 2024.
+The NSI had checked the microdata and edit-tools which was used to construct the variables, no suspicious of error regarding to the measurement, survey design and data collection matters.
 The changes are due to natural causes.
-The NSI sent an email to Eurostat at 19th October with the confirmed of the results are accurate and reliable.
+The NSI sent an email to Eurostat at 28th October with the confirmed of the results are accurate and reliable.

 18.5.
 Data compilation